 the adventure travel blog

-From climbing a glacier in Iceland, to hot air ballooning above Burma, from whitewater rafting through Bosnia and into Montenegro, to horse riding amid Lesotho's snow-capped mountains, and from walking along the Great Wall of China to camel trekking through the desert in southern Jordan, The Adventure Travel Blog compiles those incredible experiences in foreign lands which have well and truly taken me out of my comfort zone.
+From climbing a glacier in Iceland to hot air ballooning above Myanmar, from whitewater rafting through Bosnia-Herzegovina and into Montenegro to horse riding amid Lesotho's snow-capped mountains, and from walking along the Great Wall of China to snorkelling with giant Manta Rays in Indonesia, The Adventure Travel Blog compiles those incredible experiences in foreign lands which have well and truly taken me out of my comfort zone.

 "Because in the end, you won’t remember the time you spent working in the office or mowing the lawn.
 Climb that goddamn mountain."

 travel tips, links & resources